AWS Security Blog

 - Independent key management: Is the authorization to use encryption independent from how access to the underlying data is controlled?

-There are third-party solutions that you can bring to AWS to meet these requirements.
+There are third-party solutions that you can bring to AWS to help meet these requirements.
 However, these systems can be difficult and expensive to operate at scale.
 AWS offers a range of options to simplify encryption and key management.

 Protecting keys at rest

 When you use third-party key management solutions, it can be difficult to gauge the risk of your plaintext keys leaking and being used outside the solution.
 The keys have to be stored somewhere, and you can’t always know or audit all the ways those storage systems are secured from unauthorized access.
 The combination of technical complexity and the necessity of making the encryption usable without degrading performance or availability means that choosing and operating a key management solution can present difficult tradeoffs.
 The best practice to maximize key security is using a hardware security module (HSM).
-This is a specialized computing device that has several security controls built into it to prevent encryption keys from leaving the device in a way that could allow an adversary to access and use those keys.
+This is a specialized computing device that has several security controls built into it to help prevent encryption keys from leaving the device in a way that could allow an adversary to access and use those keys.

 One such control in modern HSMs is tamper response, in which the device detects physical or logical attempts to access plaintext keys without authorization, and destroys the keys before the attack succeeds.
-Because you can’t install and operate your own hardware in AWS datacenters, AWS offers two services using HSMs with tamper response to protect customers’ keys: AWS Key Management Service (KMS), which manages a fleet of HSMs on the customer’s behalf, and AWS CloudHSM, which gives customers the ability to manage their own HSMs.
+Because you can’t install and operate your own hardware in AWS datacenters, AWS offers two services using HSMs with tamper response to protect customers’ keys: AWS Key Management Service (AWS KMS), which manages a fleet of HSMs on the customer’s behalf, and AWS CloudHSM, which gives customers the ability to manage their own HSMs.
 Each service can create keys on your behalf, or you can import keys from your on-premises systems to be used by each service.

 The keys in AWS KMS or AWS CloudHSM can be used to encrypt data directly, or to protect other keys that are distributed to applications that directly encrypt data.
 The technique of encrypting encryption keys is called envelope encryption, and it enables encryption and decryption to happen on the computer where the plaintext customer data exists, rather than sending the data to the HSM each time.
 For very large data sets (e.g., a database), it’s not practical to move gigabytes of data between the data set and the HSM for every read/write operation.
 Instead, envelope encryption allows a data encryption key to be distributed to the application when it’s needed.
 The “master” keys in the HSM are used to encrypt a copy of the data key so the application can store the encrypted key alongside the data encrypted under that key.
 Once the application encrypts the data, the plaintext copy of data key can be deleted from its memory.
 The only way for the data to be decrypted is if the encrypted data key, which is only a few hundred bytes in size, is sent back to the HSM and decrypted.

 Because implementing encryption algorithms and HSMs is critical to get right, all vendors of HSMs should have their products validated by a trusted third party.
-HSMs in both AWS KMS and AWS CloudHSM are validated under the National Institute of Standards and Technology’s FIPS 140-2 program, the standard for evaluating cryptographic modules.
+HSMs in both AWS KMS and AWS CloudHSM are validated under the National Institute of Standards and Technology’s FIPS 140 program, the standard for evaluating cryptographic modules.
 This validates the secure design and implementation of cryptographic modules, including functions related to ports and interfaces, authentication mechanisms, physical security and tamper response, operational environments, cryptographic key management, and electromagnetic interference/electromagnetic compatibility (EMI/EMC).
-Encryption using a FIPS 140-2 validated cryptographic module is often a requirement for other security-related compliance schemes like FedRamp and HIPAA-HITECH in the U.S., or the international payment card industry standard (PCI-DSS).
+Encryption using a FIPS 140 level 3 validated cryptographic module is often a requirement for other security-related compliance schemes like FedRamp and HIPAA-HITECH in the U.S., or the international payment card industry standard (PCI-DSS).

 Independent key management